carloflore/jam3d/simulation/example00/README.md

 - Use the template.xlsx to define the kinematics and setup the relative uncertainties
 - Run the script simulation.py.
 It will output a file simulation.xlsx
 - Add the dataset into input.py
-- Proceed with the likelihood analysis as in example00

 ## additional comments